 Seventy years have passed since the man whose name used to grace my elementary school was killed, and seventy years is enough time for a lot of things to change, not only for the names of schools, streets and institutions.
 It is enough time for the narratives to lose steam and purpose, enough time for the facts to slowly just be.
 Heroes, too, have expiry dates.
 With time, a different picture emerged, no less tragic and none easier to fathom.
 The school director was indeed apprehended and jailed and he was indeed awaiting his execution.
 During those horrifying hours and days, every single connection anyone in his town had was pulled, every favor one was owed was played on.
 It was a frantic game in which lives were saved only to be replaced with other lives to be lost, it was humanity that was executed over and over again.
 The school director’s name found its way to one of the lists with a promise of freedom.
 The man who was in charge of exchanging the prisoners on such lists for the ones yet to be apprehended held a personal grudge against him and refused to free him.
 He was executed shortly thereafter, with no final stand, no final words and no class held.

 His death was tragic, as were those of thousands who died along his side in those days.
 He wasn’t greater than life and there was nothing heroic about his death.
 There usually never is.
 He was scared, he was imprisoned and he didn’t want to die.
 He had dreams and fears, friends and enemies, lusts and convictions.
 He was a real man, not a caricature superhero that someone made him be.
 We make heroes all the time, be it to spread the narrative of our nation, our ideology or our religion.
 And when we do, we deny them the decency of empathy with their real struggle.
 A man tragically lost his life 70 years ago.
-Another tragically lost his 20 years ago.
-They were human, not busts waiting to be toppled or shrines for someone to preach their tale.
+He was human, not a bust waiting to be toppled or a shrine for someone to preach their tale.

 When I look at my elementary school, I see a place where I learned to read and write and a place where I learned to handle numbers well.
 I also see a place that taught me all the wrong lessons about life, just like scores of elementary schools around the world do every day.
 A place that taught me that we have the heroes and that they have the villains, and that the only thing I can expect to change in life are the definitions of we and they.
 I wasn’t taught that when the school director was awaiting his bullet, he and many others found a way to send little messages to their families.
 I wish I had learned more about them, about the despair of their forlornness.
 About those who apologized to their families, for they would no longer be there for them.
 About those who lamented every lost moment they never took advantage of.
 About those who begged for help, or at least a little food.